urduhack/urduhack/CONTRIBUTING.md

 If you have encountered an issue, quickly [search](https://github.com/urduhack/urduhack/issues) to see if this issue has already been raised.
-Remember! it is always better to look in the old issue as if often contains helpful tips and solutions.
+Remember! it is always better to look in the old issue as it often contains helpful tips and solutions.

 If you there as a problem in your code and you are seeking help from [Stack Overflow](https://stackoverflow.com/questions/tagged/urduhack), do tag `urduhack` and `python` as more people will be able to see it and help.